wolfie/neat-dhcpd/README.md

 ## ⚠️ In development ⚠️

-A lot of wild development is being done atm until the project is getting its 1.0.0 MVP status.
+A lot of wild development is being done atm until the project is getting its 1.0.0 MVP status (see `TODO.md` for more info on this).
 Moderate efforts are being done to keep changes backwards compatible, but if things break, it's best to just delete the `db.sqlite` file and start from scratch for now.

 ## Installing and Running